 Reform to Direct Democracy - the complete architecture

-Should the UK people choose to invoke UNDHR Article 21 and Article 61 of the Magna Carter [which the UK is signed-up to]. so as to take immediate legitimate control of all policy decision-making by forming an Electoral Commission and UN-sanctioned direct democracy with majority election and without revolution or, should the People's Administration win the next UK general election, a new public voter website will be uploaded immediately.
-On the new voter website, all policies from all parties would be listed under their relevant searchable category such as Health, Environmental, Education, Financial, Foreign Policy etc and the arguments for and against any policy implementation will be provided on-line by its author and members from all of the current parties.
-People will be able to rate, comment and vote on policies and, people will also be able to submit their own policy ideas for a potential national vote at any time after setting-up their voter account.
+Should the UK people choose to invoke UNDHR Article 21 and Article 61 of the Magna Carta [which the UK is signed-up to], so as to take immediate legitimate control of all policy decision-making by forming an Electoral Commission and UN-sanctioned direct democracy with majority election and without revolution or, should the People's Administration win the next UK general election, a new public voter website will be uploaded.

 The website will be fully compliant with regards to web accessibility protocols and, with regards to the UK Disability Discrimination Act 1995.
 We will ourselves set an even higher precedent by making the site fully audio-enabled to assist those with visual disabilities and to offer further convenience to all.

 The use of links published in comments and/or policy sections that target external websites controlled by a user is acceptable provided that these sites are not co-ordinated hate campaigns, do not incite violence or incite violating democratically-established laws and are not commercial advertising campaigns.
 Any links must target only pages on external sites that contain information that relates specifically and only to the comment or policy published on the voter website by a user.
 We would also encourage the publishing of links on external sites that target any policies or comments published on the voter website, so as to enable users to further generate publicity for their policies or comments.